astronomer/docs/astro/authorize-using-workload-identity.md

 ## What is workload identity?

-A Kubernetes service account provides an identity to the processes running in a Pod.
-The process running inside a Pod can use this identity of its associated service account to authenticate cluster's API server.
-This identity can be used to authorize your Deployment.
-Astro refers to this service account as workload identity.
+A workload identity is a Kubernetes service account that provides an identity to your Deployment.
+The Deployment can use this identity to authenticate to a cloud's API server, and the cloud can use the identity to authorize the Deployment to access different resources.